Fixed election dates in Canada: New Brunswick

 New Brunswick amended the Legislative Assembly Act in 2007 to introduce fixed election dates, causing an election to be held every four years, on the fourth Monday in September, the first was September 2010.
 The act was amended again in 2017 to change the fixed election date to the third Monday in October in the fourth calendar year following the last election.

 Newfoundland and Labrador

 The Legislative Assembly of Newfoundland and Labrador, with a majority held by the Progressive Conservative Party headed by Danny Williams, passed legislation in 2004, fixing the date of elections in Newfoundland and Labrador.
 General elections in the province are required to be held on the second Tuesday in October every four years, the first fixed date election occurred on October 9, 2007.
 In the event that a premier leaves office while the legislature is summoned, the new premier is required to, within 12 months of being appointed, advise the lieutenant governor to call an election.

 Nova Scotia

-Under Section 29A of the Elections Act, general elections in Nova Scotia are held on the third Tuesday in July in the fourth year following the date of the previous election.
+Nova Scotia is the only province to not have fixed date elections.